Ffloriel/CRISPRAligner/README.md

 # ErwiniaCRISPRAligner is a series of scripts which are used to extract and align CRISPR spacers from the genome of Erwinia amylovora.
 This pipeline was created for a specific study will not be supported or developed past submission.
 The scripts are not compiled so they can be freely used and modified.
 # If used or modified, please reference:
 # Parcey M, Gayder S, Castle AJ, Svircev AM.
-2021.
-The role of the CRISPR-Cas system of Erwinia amylovora in phylogenetics and phage resistance.
+2022.
+Function and Application of the CRISPR-Cas System in the Plant Pathogen Erwinia amylovora.
+Appl Envir Micro. e02513-21. doi: 10.1128/aem.02513-21

 # REQUIREMENTS